rtzll/flask-todolist/README.md

 ## Explore
-To try out the app yourself install the requirements.
+Try it out by installing the requirements.
+(Works with Python 2 and 3.)

     pip install -r requirements.txt